-1) Increase continuity of care and improve patient outcomes by implementing an action plan designed to ensure that hospital-based teams have access to information and assessments that are required to inform an effective, evidence-based Transition of Care plan for adults designated with disabilities.

-2) Maximize technological resources, including EHRs, to ensure that screenings and assessments performed by hospital-based care teams, primary care physicians, long-term care or skilled-nursing facilities, or home-based services, such as OT/PT/RT, are documented and accessible to health care providers involved in patient's coordinated care plans.

-3) Identify best practices and evidence-based strategies to ensure that hospital-based assessments and screenings also include participation and feedback provided by designated patient representatives, family members, and other patient-identified caregivers, including procedures, to ensure that feedback is documented in the patient's EHR.
+- 1) Increase continuity of care and improve patient outcomes by implementing an action plan designed to ensure that hospital-based teams have access to information and assessments that are required to inform an effective, evidence-based Transition of Care plan for adults designated with disabilities. - 2) Maximize technological resources, including EHRs, to ensure that screenings and assessments performed by hospital-based care teams, primary care physicians, long-term care or skilled-nursing facilities, or home-based services, such as OT/PT/RT, are documented and accessible to health care providers involved in patient's coordinated care plans. - 3) Identify best practices and evidence-based strategies to ensure that hospital-based assessments and screenings also include participation and feedback provided by designated patient representatives, family members, and other patient-identified caregivers, including procedures, to ensure that feedback is documented in the patient's EHR.

-4) Determine the feasibility of developing community partnerships in order to promote improved patient access to long-term services and support, allowing individuals to remain independent in the community.

-5) Support evidence-based transitions of care by improving collection of data and health analytics, including metrics related to patient's mobility, cognition, Activities of Daily Living (ADLs), and other key metrics designed to determine the patient's functional status, including improved documentation related to observations and reports.
+- 4) Determine the feasibility of developing community partnerships in order to promote improved patient access to long-term services and support, allowing individuals to remain independent in the community. - 5) Support evidence-based transitions of care by improving collection of data and health analytics, including metrics related to patient's mobility, cognition, Activities of Daily Living (ADLs), and other key metrics designed to determine the patient's functional status, including improved documentation related to observations and reports.

 The target population for this measure intervention work will be Medicaid patients with a disability.
 The work will entail identifying patients with disabilities and ensuring there are transitions of care support services.
-There will be an interest in diving into data during HTP Implementation years to analyse any subset in this population that might potentially have other barriers to care.
+Again, this is essential for communities like St. Mary's Medical Center due to limited resources for follow-up care.
+Identifying barriers and setting up care plans for smooth transitions of care has been heard as a priority in the community.
+There will be an interest in diving into data during HTP Implementation years to analyse any subset in this population that might potentially have more barriers than another subset.